tedk13/pui-website/content/docs/menus/menu.md

 </div>

 To make the site-menu work on smaller (mobile) devices, you need to make a few additions.
 First, be sure to wrap the menu using
 `site-menu-wrapper`.
 This is essentially a relative positioned container that the menu can be attached to.
-From here all you need is to add the button to open the menu.
+From here, all you need is to add the button to open the menu.
 Use the class `site-menu-mobile-action` to toggle the menu. **Note:** It's best practice to use a `<button>` in this case.
 See the example below.